 One of the real passions for me is travel and I’ve had some incredible opportunities to enjoy great people & places!
 While I don’t get to do that everyday, I love putting together info on the trips and have done that here for the trips I have taken since I started the blog.
 You can find them and a lot of other travel stuff through that category on the blog but I thought it would be good to I have also taken incredible trips pre-blog that I haven’t necessarily written about here….
 But I love talking about these trips too so I’m putting together a map in hopes somebody will see this and ask me questions about some of my travels that will help me get a trip top of mind and to the fingertips!

 In case the map doesn’t tell you clearly….
 I’ve done pretty well in the Northern Hemisphere.
-Since I live in the United States, I’ve seen it (actually, I’ve gotten to see a lot of the US so maybe I should add a map of that too hmmm).
-I’ve also seen the US neighbors Mexico and Canada though I have seen so little I hate to face questions from locals.
+Since I live in the United States, I’ve seen it (actually, I’ve gotten to see a lot of the US in fact in 2015 I plan to get to the last two states on my list!).
+I’ve also seen the US neighbors Mexico and Canada though I have seen so little it’s a little embarassing.
 Those two countries need to be done much better!
 Other countries I have traveled to (with varied amounts of exploration from intense to not enough) include: Austria, Belgium, China, India, Israel, Italy, Japan, Malaysia, The Netherlands / Holland, The Philippines, Russia, Thailand and Turkey.
 Yes, I have a huge gap in that I haven’t been to the Southern Hemisphere.
 That’s one of the things I need to fix in the near future.